krishaamer/green-filter-research/research/literature/sustainability.md

 Climate Action Tracker’s country comparison of the 10 top polluters’ climate action.

--   @unfccc.secretariatNationallyDeterminedContributions2022
--   The State of Nationally Determined Contributions: 2022
+-   @unfcccNDC2022 The State of Nationally Determined Contributions
-    @fransenStateNationallyDetermined2022 notes that the majority of
-    Nationally Determined Contributions (NDCs) are dependent on financial assistance from the international community.
+-   @fransenStateNationallyDetermined2022 notes that the majority of Nationally Determined Contributions (NDCs) are dependent on financial assistance from the international community.